Take-Me1010/pykv-snippets/README.md

 ## Features

 - You can use some snippets useful in python kivy description !
-- All of snippets in python begin with "kv." so that you can discriminate between this snippets and others.
+- All of snippets in python begin with "kv" so that you can discriminate between this snippets and others.

 ### Demo